Friday, January 7, 2022

 His body was never found.

-The classic old-school crocodile-- and some quick scrambling fisherlads (please try to ignore the cats).
+The classic old-school crocodile--and some quick, scrambling fisherlads (please try and ignore the cats).
 The Children's Natural History was published by the Religious Tract Society in 1910.
 The artist is unknown.

 Curtis Charles Senf (1873-1949) knew how to satiate a crocodile---feed 'em humans!
 Senf produced 45 covers and more than a hundred interior illustrations for Weird Tales magazine, from 1927 thru 1933.
-At that point he was basically fired by management due to the large volume of complaints they received about his sometimes shoddy art.
+At that point he was basically fired by management due to the large volume of complaints they received about his sometimes shoddy art, from authors!
 When Lovecraft, Clark Ashton Smith and Seabury Quinn take umbrage with your work you better start looking elsewhere for employment.
-I like Senf's art though-- it begs the old days.
+I like Senf's art though--it begs the old days.
+This issue of Weird Tales was published in May, 1929.

-Quick man, pull me out!
+Quick, man, pull me out!
 Derek Charles Eyles (1902-1974) was a British illustrator and comics artist.
-Before WWII he produced dustjacket art and illustrations for westerns, boys' and girls' annuals, juveniles, and adventure novels.
+Before WWII he produced jacket art and illustrations for westerns, boys' and girls' annuals, juveniles, and adventure novels.
 After the War he worked mostly on comics for Amalgamated Press.
-He was an excellent illustrator, as evidenced by his dustjacket art on Harold Bindloss's adventure novel True Grit (Partridge, U.K., 1933).
+He was a very good illustrator, as evidenced by this jacket art on Harold Bindloss's adventure novel True Grit (Partridge, UK, 1933).

 Some fools decided to make a movie in a swamp, but at least they had the smarts to hire pulp artist Norman Blaine Saunders to chronicle their ill-advised campaign.
 This issue of Saucy Movie Tales magazine was published in May, 1936.